mohammadamanpatel/github_user_avatar_finder/README.md

 ﻿# github_user_avatar_finder
-Run npm run start to run the app
+Run npm start to run the app on http://localhost:3000